-reasons for the same shall be provided.
-The report referred to in subsection (2) shall also specify the date on which, and the time and place at which, the meeting should be held if he is of the opinion that a meeting of the creditors should be summoned.
-For the purposes of sub-section (3) - 1. the date on which the meeting is to be held shall be not less than fourteen days and not more than twenty-eight days from the date of submission of report under subsection (1); 2. the resolution professional shall consider the convenience of creditors in fixing the date and venue of the meeting of the creditors.
-To ensure the priority of payment of debts as per Section 178 of IB Code, 2016.
-Valuation of the assets in case personal guarantor proposed to make the payment by realisation from sale of his/ her assets.
-To appoint valuer for valuation of assets in case personal guarantor proposes to bring funds by sale of assets.
+- (c) there is a necessity of summoning a meeting of the creditors, if required, to consider the repayment plan: - Provided that where the resolution professional recommends that a meeting of the creditors is not required to be summoned. reasons for the same shall be provided. - 3.
+The report referred to in sub-section (2) shall also specify the date on which, and the time and place at which. the meeting should be held if he is of the opinion that a meeting of the creditors should be summoned. - 4.
+For the purposes of sub-section (3) - - 5. the date on which the meeting is to be held shall be not less than fourteen days and not more than twenty-eight days from the date of submission of report under subsection (1); - 6. the resolution professional shall consider the convenience of creditors in fixing the date and venue of the meeting of the creditors.